feiskyer/kube-copilot/README.md

 * Native kubectl and bash commands for accessing Kubernetes cluster.
 * Web access and Google search support without leaving the terminal.

-**Caution: Copilot may generate and execute inappropriate operations, do not use in production environment!**

 ## Install